 The lynx smiled.
 "I wouldn't have thought the little guy would have the lung capacity for wind instruments."

 "Don't be fooled," replied Jerad with a twinkle in his eyes, lifting a spoonful of ice cream to his lips.
-"He can blow a lot of hot air with the best of them!"
-Samantha scribbled more notes in her notebook and then put it into her pocket.
-"Wot's tha fer?" the raccoon asked with a mouthful of his ice cream.
+"He can blow hot air with the best of them!"
+Samantha scribbled more notes in her slateboard and then set it on the table.
+"Wot's tha fer?" the raccoon asked around a mouthful of ice cream.

 "If we're going to be holed up together on the ship for weeks at a time, I'd like to know what everyone likes to do," she answered.